-GCSE Mathematics

-The course will cover the following content headings:
+GCSE Mathematics Subject Course Content The course will cover the following content headings: 1.
+Number 2.
+Algebra 3.
+Ratio, proportion and rates of change 4.
+Geometry and measures 5.
+Probability 6.
+Statistics Where does this Course GCSE qualification in Mathematics lead?

-- 1. Number

-- 2. Algebra

-- 3. Ratio, proportion and rates of change

-- 4. Geometry and measures

-- 5. Probability

-- 6. Statistics

-GCSE qualification in Mathematics

 Progression routes will suit individual abilities and needs.
 The GCSE will form a basic requirement for entry to either college or school based courses, including 'A' Levels that aren't necessarily maths and other more vocational courses .
-A 'pass' in GCSE Mathematics will be a requirement for almost all job applications.
+A 'pass' in GCSE Mathematics will be a requirement